 a safe place, such as a locker, to keep personal belongings and valuables.

-Interpretation: If the physical housing structure prevents the provision of private rooms, basic emergency shelters, and enhanced emergency shelters may place service recipients in open plan, dormitory-style rooms.
-Interpretation: Safe and private bathroom and shower facilities may be separate rooms or stalls with locks.
+Interpretation: If the physical housing structure prevents the provision of private rooms, emergency shelters may place service recipients in open plan, dormitory-style rooms.
+Interpretation: Safe and private bathroom and shower facilities may be separate lockable rooms or lockable stalls.
 In programs serving families with young children, bathrooms must be appropriate and safe for the care of infants and toddlers (e.g., providing tubs and baby changing areas).

 Note: Please see the Facility Observation Checklist for additional guidance on this standard.

-Examples: The Consumer Product Safety Commission (CPSC) provides standards to ensure safety for full-size and non-full size cribs.
-The American Academy of Pediatrics recommends that cribs are used by children under 90 centimeters (35 inches) tall.
+Examples: The Consumer Product Safety Commission (CPSC) provides standards to ensure safety for full-size and non-full size cribs..

 SH 6.02